TOPOGRAPHY OF TYPOGRAPHY

 doubting if this manifesto should be the Bible of designers now, or in

-I use colour and shapes to represent 2 sides, my doubt and the original
+I use colours and shapes to represent 2 sides, my doubt and the

-manifesto.
-As the posters progress through No.1 to No.8, texts loose
+original manifesto.
+As the posters progress through No.1 to No.8, texts

 exploring the notion of motion in still images as individual posters